CSE141pp/wi20-CSE141L-intro/README.md

 Open up `code.cpp`.
 The function `greet()' takes two arguments, a name and a salutation (e.g., "Hello", "Good morning").

-Modify the function to output "<salutation>, <name>!" using those variables (e.g., "Hello, Maria!") instead of "Hello, world!".
+Modify the function to output "<salutation>, <name>!" using those variables (e.g., "Hello, Ada!") instead of "Hello, world!".

 It's C++, so you should use `std::cout` and the `<<` opererator.